nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 ### Initializing

 This package follows the [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloading standard.
-If you are using composer to install, you just require the generated autoloader:
+If you are composer requires the generated autoloader:

 ```php
 require "<projectpath>/vendor/autoload.php";